 Don’t drink alcohol the night before and get a good night’s sleep, and you will be better the next day.

-Take seasick pills on the morning of the trip (about 1-2 hours before you enter the boat) and bring some with you in case you may suffer from sea sickness.
+Take seasick pills on the morning of the trip (about 1-2 hours before you enter the boat), and bring some with you in case you suffer from seasickness.
 You can find them in every pharmacy in Sri Lanka.

 Charge your camera and bring spare batteries.